About the Board

 - End Results: These policies define the end results desired for our students and what they are expected to know and be able to do as a result of their educational experience.
 Ends Results policies are based on the Lake Washington School District Mission, Vision, Student Profile, and Guiding Principles.

 The Board also advocates on behalf of the organization and its constituents.
-Each year the Board develops a Legislative Platform.
+Each year the Board develops a legislative platform.
 This document outlines the board’s priorities for advocacy with state and local elected officials.
-View the 2017 LWSD Legislative Platform.
+View the LWSD legislative platform.

 To learn about school board members, what they do and how to run for a school board position, the Washington State School Directors’ Association has put together an informational flyer.